zeta-chain/docs/docs/developers/cross-chain-messaging/examples/your-first-message.md

 interactor is a mapping between a chain ID of the destination and the contract address on that chain.

-When deploying to two chains (like Goerli and BSC testnet), you will invoke `setInteractorByChainId` on a Goerli contract and pass the BSC testnet chain ID (97) and the BSC testnet contract address.
-You then perform the same operation on a BSC testnet contract, passing the Goerli chain ID (5) and the Goerli contract address.
+When deploying to two chains (like Sepolia and BSC testnet), you will invoke `setInteractorByChainId` on a Sepolia contract and pass the BSC testnet chain ID (97) and the BSC testnet contract address.
+You then perform the same operation on a BSC testnet contract, passing the Sepolia chain ID (11155111) and the Sepolia contract address.
 If deploying to more than two chains, you must call `setInteractorByChainId` for each link between the chains.

 ## Interact Task